3d0c/gmf/examples/README.md

 ```

 ##### transcode.go
 is a simple transcoder.
-It gets two best streams (video and audio) from input and converts them to mpeg4 and mp2.
+It gets two best streams (video and audio) from input and converts them to mpeg4 and aac.

 ```sh
 go run transcode [input] [output.mp4]